-(i) You must use the initial created API key to create a new secure key.
-It is done by creating a new API Client entity.
+You must use the initial created API key to create a new secure key.
+This is done by creating a new API Client entity.
 The "name" attribute must be the desired name to uniquely identify the user of this key.
-For more information about initial created API key, refer to step 8 under the Generate a New Key section.
+For more information on the initial created API key, refer to step 7 in these installation instructions.